 Your official GPA for admission to any California State University, including SDSU, may be different than the GPA on your high school transcript.
 This is because we calculate your high school GPA using your 10th–12th grade A–G courses.

-Also, honors points for A, B and C grades are awarded for a maximum of eight semester courses taken in 11th and 12th grades, including up to two IB or AP courses, or honors courses with 11th or 12th grade content taken in the 10th grade.
+Also, honors points for A, B and C grades are awarded for a maximum of eight semester courses taken in 11th and 12th grades, including up to two points for IB or AP courses, or honors courses with 11th or 12th grade content taken in the 10th grade.

 To calculate your GPA for high school, assign a grade point value to each letter grade according to the following scale*:

 - A = 4 grade points

 - F = 0 grade points

 Add the units and grade points separately.
 Then, divide the total grade points by total units to get the average, as shown below.

 |B||10||× 3||= 30|